 Applicants whose education has been negatively impacted due to disability can disclose documentation to the Disability Resource Center.
 The Disability Resource Center will review documentation and notify the Admissions and Appeals Committee of the student's eligibility status, as well as potential accommodations that the student may be eligible to receive.

 Email documents for review along with the disability eligibility review form to email@example.com.
 Allow 7-14 business days for the Disability Resource Center to review documentation.

 Pathway Placement Appeal

 On your application please select your preferred term of entry—either early fall or fall.
 You will automatically be considered for all pathways and all terms.
 While we are transparent about the admission criteria for each term, we know that there are some circumstances where you need to begin either earlier or later.

-The Office of Admissions will review all term change requests from March 14 through March 30.
-A personal statement outlining the circumstances warranting the request along with any new test scores and updated transcripts.
-A holistic review process will be conducted, and students will be notified by email and in their My.FIU portal no later than April 15, 2021.
+The Office of Admissions will review all term change requests from April 1 through April 16.
+Students must submit a personal statement outlining the circumstances warranting the request along with any new test scores and updated transcripts.
+A holistic review process will be conducted, and students will be notified by email and in their My.FIU portal.
 Term changes are not automatic and are not guaranteed.
+To submit a pathway placement appeal please visit go.fiu.edu/pathwayappeal on or after April 1.